strangeloopcanon/hotweights/README.md

 ### What It's Great For

 *   **Rapidly Updating Inference Models**: Ideal for scenarios where you need to push new model versions (e.g., updated fine-tunes) to a live vLLM cluster with minimal downtime.
-It achieves this through a combination of delta-based transfers, high-speed transports (MPI/UCX), and asynchronous device-to-host copies that happen in the background.
+It achieves this through a combination of delta-based transfers (Bodo-accelerated), high-speed transports (auto-selected MPI/UCX), and asynchronous device-to-host copies that happen in the background.
 The final commit is a near-instantaneous pointer swap.

 *   **Synchronizing Weights in Distributed Training**: The `adapters.trainer_swap` module is designed to facilitate in-place weight swaps during training.
 This is valuable for advanced training schemes like reinforcement learning, federated learning, or any algorithm that requires periodically resetting or synchronizing model parameters across a cluster without restarting the training job.